git-lfs/git-lfs/docs/api.md

 The Hawser client will automatically send the same credentials to the followed link relation as Basic Authentication IF:

-* The url scheme and host match the Hawser API endpoint.
+* The url scheme, host, and port all match the Hawser API endpoint's.
 * The link relation does not specify an Authorization header.

 If the host name is different, the Hawser API needs to send enough information